-With such a tedious and cumbersome process, you’re probably wondering,“Is there a way to standardize these system deployments?”
+With such a tedious and cumbersome process, you’re probably wondering, “Is“Is there a way to standardize these system deployments?”

 The “Clean” way to mass deploy operating systems in a large corporate environment is to use a suite such as Microsoft System Center and Configuration Manager (SCCM).
 Unfortunately, the clean method of deploying operating systems can be costly and impractical for many small to medium sized enterprises (SMEs).
 How exactly can SMEs gain an edge?

 Every system administrator needs to understand how to use Microsoft PowerShell.
 Forgive the pun, but PowerShell may be the most powerful tool in a Windows System Administrator’s repertoire.

 If there is a specific task that you must do over and over on each new PC that you inbound, consider exploring a solution for this task using PowerShell.
 An example of a task that you can streamline with PowerShell is assigning user rights on a machine and adding the machine onto your domain.
 You could also write more robust scripts that remove specific bloatware titles from the specific model of computers that you are buying for the office.

 Anything that you can do in Windows with keystrokes and the click of a mouse can likely be achieved using a PowerShell script.

 #2.)
 Beef Up Your Group Policies

 Windows Group Policies can help standardize system deployments because as soon as a Group Policy Object (GPO) is placed on the PC’s organizational unit, the computer must behave with the group policies that your IT group has assigned.